intjelic/python-sfml/doc/source/api/network.rst

       In non-blocking mode, all the socket functions will return immediately.
-If the socket is not ready to complete the requested operation, the function simply returns the proper status code (:const:`Socket.NOT_READY`).
+If the socket is not ready to complete the requested operation, the function simply raises the exception :exc:`SocketNotReady`.

       The default mode, which is blocking, is the one that is generally used, in combination with threads or selectors.
 The non-blocking